tgorechowly/pouch/README.md

 # Koala Pouch

-Pouch is a fork of [Fuzz Production's Magic Box](https://github.com/fuzz-productions/magic-box)
+Koala Pouch is a fork of [Fuzz Production's Magic Box](https://github.com/fuzz-productions/magic-box)

-##### Magic Box has two goals:
+##### Koala Pouch has two goals:

 1. To create a two-way interchange format, so that the JSON representations of models broadcast by APIs can be re-applied back to their originating models for updating existing resources and creating new resources.
 2. Provide an interface for API clients to request exactly the data they want in the way they want.

 ## Installation/Setup

-1. `composer require fuzz/magic-box`
+1. `composer require koala/pouch`
-1. Use or extend `Fuzz\MagicBox\Middleware\RepositoryMiddleware` into your project and register your class under the `$routeMiddleware` array in `app/Http/Kernel.php`. `RepositoryMiddleware` contains a variety of configuration options that can be overridden
+1. Use or extend `Koala\Pouch\Middleware\RepositoryMiddleware` into your project and register your class under the `$routeMiddleware` array in `app/Http/Kernel.php`. `RepositoryMiddleware` contains a variety of configuration options that can be overridden
 1. If you're using `fuzz/api-server`, you can use magical routing by updating `app/Providers/RouteServiceProvider.php`, `RouteServiceProvider@map`, to include:

    ```php